mousemke/flounder/README.md

 `placeholder` - (string) Builds a blank option with the placeholder text that is selected by default.
 This overrides defaultIndex

 `search` - (boolean) Determines whether the select box is searchable

+`selectDataOverride` - (boolean) If this is true, flounder will ignore sleect box options tags and just apply the passed data